-There are over 3 million people living in the Kathmandu Valley, which are served by only three fire engines.
+There are over 3 million people living in the Kathmandu Valley, which are served by half a dozen fire engines.

 FIRE TRUCK EXPEDITION TO NEPAL